Army hosts Kenney and Holy Cross

 BOTTOM LINE: Holy Cross visits Army after Caleb Kenney scored 25 points in Holy Cross’ 69-67 loss to the Lehigh Mountain Hawks.

-The Black Knights have gone 9-3 in home games.
-Army is second in the Patriot League in rebounding averaging 32.2 rebounds.
-AJ Allenspach leads the Black Knights with 7.5 boards.
+The Black Knights have gone 9-3 at home.
+Army has a 4-6 record in games decided by 10 points or more.

-The Crusaders are 3-7 in Patriot League play.
-Holy Cross is ninth in the Patriot League with 12.5 assists per game led by Max Green averaging 3.8.
+The Crusaders are 3-7 against Patriot League opponents.
+Holy Cross has a 3-6 record against opponents above .500.

-Army scores 75.0 points per game, 4.0 more points than the 71.0 Holy Cross allows.
-Holy Cross averages 9.0 made 3-pointers per game this season, 0.7 more makes per game than Army allows.
+Army averages 75.0 points per game, 4.0 more points than the 71.0 Holy Cross gives up.
+Holy Cross has shot at a 45.8% rate from the field this season, 0.5 percentage points higher than the 45.3% shooting opponents of Army have averaged.

-TOP PERFORMERS: Ryan Curry is shooting 40.3% from beyond the arc with 2.9 made 3-pointers per game for the Black Knights, while averaging 12.4 points and four assists.
-Josh Scovens is averaging 14.8 points over the past 10 games.
+TOP PERFORMERS: Jalen Rucker is averaging 17.8 points, 3.2 assists and 1.6 steals for the Black Knights.
+Josh Scovens is averaging 14.8 points over the last 10 games.

-Green is shooting 42.3% and averaging 14.2 points for the Crusaders.
-Joe Nugent is averaging 2.7 made 3-pointers over the last 10 games.
+Max Green is averaging 14.2 points, 5.5 rebounds and 3.8 assists for the Crusaders.
+Joe Nugent is averaging 12.8 points and 6.5 rebounds over the past 10 games.

 LAST 10 GAMES: Black Knights: 6-4, averaging 68.9 points, 28.5 rebounds, 12.9 assists, 6.9 steals and 1.9 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 69.3 points per game.